 Amina went away to university around a month ago, got on the departing bus and left.
 That same night, Tzachi was by the phone, because apparently she promised to call him from school, some evening, and the poor boy took it to mean that night.
 Amina did not call that night, or the next, or the next.

 Amina did call Anna though, this afternoon.
-Which was odd, Anna thought, because she and Amina weren’t super close and they hadn't really hung out since high school, but, “Hi!”
-She said, because Anna is a person who always tries to be enthusiastic in her speech.
+Which was odd, Anna thought, because she and Amina weren’t super close and they hadn't really hung out since high school, but, she said, "Hi!
+How’s university?” nevertheless.

 It’s all very interesting to Anna, maybe she will go to university after all, but, “why did you call me though?
 You know Tzachi, every night he is by the payphone.
 Every night!”

 “Oh,” says Amina.
 “Yeah, I am supposed to call him.
 I know.”
 She does not sound thrilled about this possibility.
 “I’m trying to break up with him.”

 “I mean...I like him, he’s nice, but I’m away and he’s back there..” her voice trails off, and Anna knows that she is trying to say that Tzachi is rather lame, while she is moving up in the world.

 “No, nothing like that.
 I should have ended things when I left, but he was already so sad that I was leaving-”